 Function Values

 As mentioned above, function types are one kind of types in Go.
 A value of a function type is called a function value.
-The zero values of function types are represented with the predeclared nil.
+The zero values of function types are represented with the predeclared nil identifier.

 When we declare a custom function, we also declared an immutable function value actually.
 The function value is identified by the function name.
 The type of the function value is represented as the literal by omitting the function name from the function prototype literal.